EUSALP - Action Group 6

 The strategy encompasses two main documents: a Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions and an Action Plan

-EUSALP is structured around the following three thematic policy areas and a cross cutting policy area as well as the corresponding objectives:
+EUSALP is structured around three thematic policy areas and one cross cutting policy area as well as the corresponding objectives:

 Objective: Fair access to job opportunities, building on the high competitiveness of the Region